 The month of Ramadan is of cultural and religious significance to Muslims all around the world.
 When it comes to the majority population of Turkey, abiding by the rules vehemently is a given, as a way of to expressing their devotion.
 During Ramadan, they fast for an entire month and this is considered as one of the Five Pillars of Islam.

 Ramadan is celebrated according to the Islamic calendar and not the Georgian one, so make sure you know if the month coincides with the month you are planning a trip to the country.
 If it does, you have to make sure you do not drink or eat anything in public nor offer or gift anything to a Turkish citizen who practices this annual observance during the day.
+These are some of the necessary things not to do in Turkey by the travelers.

 5. Do Not Board A Cab That Does Not Have A Taxi Logo